oracle/truffleruby/doc/contributor/svm.md

 # Using TruffleRuby with the SVM

-The Substrate Virtual Machine, or SVM, is a closed- and whole-world analysis ahead-of-time compiler for Java, and an implementation of parts of a JVM.
+The Substrate Virtual Machine, or SubstrateVM, is a closed- and whole-world analysis ahead-of-time compiler for Java, and an implementation of parts of a JVM.

 We use the SVM to ahead-of-time compile TruffleRuby and the Graal dynamic compiler to a single, statically-linked native binary executable, that has no